dsreddy99/stash/docs/concepts/crds/backupsession.md

 #### status.stats

-`stats.status` section is an array of backup statistics of individual hosts.
-Each hosts adds their statistics in this array after completing their backup process.
+`status.stats` section is an array of backup statistics of individual hosts.
+Each hosts add their statistics in this array after completing their backup process.

 Individual host stats entry consist of following fields: